jenschlot/IBM-Bluemix-DevOps-Documentation/docs/overview/index.md

 Last updated: 27 January 2015

-IBM&reg; Bluemix&trade; DevOps Services on the cloud software as a service (SaaS) that supports continuous delivery.
+IBM&reg; Bluemix&trade; DevOps Services is software as a service (SaaS) on the cloud that supports continuous delivery.
 With IBM Bluemix DevOps Services, you can develop, track, plan, and deploy software in one place&#8203;.
 From your projects, you can access everything that you need to build all types of applications.
 To simplify team work, use the collaboration tools.
 After you build an application, you can deploy it to the IBM Bluemix cloud platform.
 You can go from source code to a running application in minutes.

 IBM Bluemix DevOps Services provides these capabilities: